MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-export-KPI-data-gdpr.md

 ![](media/export-excel-gdpr.png)

-For more information about exporting data from dynamics 365 Customer Engagement to excel, see [Export data to Excel](/dynamics365/customer-engagement/basics/export-data-excel)
+For more information about exporting data from dynamics 365 to excel, see [Export data to Excel](/dynamics365/customer-engagement/basics/export-data-excel)

 ## See also